Mesa Airlines: Incidents

 On February 13, 2008, the pilots of a go!
-CRJ-200 fell asleep and overshot their destination airport by 26 nmi before air traffic control was able to make contact with the aircraft.
-The incident happened on the third consecutive day during which the pilots had been required to start duty at 0540 am.
+Bombardier CRJ200 fell asleep and overshot their destination airport by 26 nmi before air traffic control was able to make contact with the aircraft.
+The incident happened on the third consecutive day during which the pilots had been required to start duty at 05:40 am.
 The captain suffered from an undiagnosed severe sleep apnea.
 The National Transportation Safety Board determined the probable cause of this incident as follows: "The captain and first officer inadvertently falling asleep during the cruise phase of flight.
 Contributing to the incident were the captain's undiagnosed obstructive sleep apnea and the flight crew's recent work schedules, which included several consecutive days of early-morning start times."

 On September 29, 2015, American Airlines Flight 5786, which was operated by Mesa Airlines under the American Eagle brand, encountered a wing strike during landing on a day with calm winds.
 The plane landed and taxied to the gate without further incident.
 No injuries were reported.

+On January 11, 2019, American Eagle Flight 5766, en route from Dallas-Fort Worth, slid off the runway after landing in icy and snowy conditions.
+The Bombardier CRJ900 was the first flight to attempt to land at Columbia Municipal Airport after the ground crew cleared the runway of ice and snow.
+Reports state the runway was still very slick with ice.